How can the "Request Files" feature on OneDrive be useful in your organization and why does this feature improve your security?

 Contextual Menu(click on ellipsis), click on Request Files

-- A modal dialog appears; specify a description of what kind of files is expected (for a projet, a procedure, etc.) and click Next
+- A modal dialog appears; specify a description of what kind of files is expected (for a project, a procedure, etc.) and click Next

-- Your Request files is ready now; you can use and share the provided link (via mail for example) and/or share it directly by specifying the mail addresses of the recipients
+- Your Request files are ready now; you can use and share the provided link (via mail for example) and/or share it directly by specifying the mail addresses of the recipients

 You will find the procedure and more on the following Microsoft support:

 Upload files as recipient

 As a recipient, if the invitation was sent directly via OneDrive, you should receive an email like this one:

 - Click on the button Upload Files or use the link that was shared with you; that will open your favorite browser at this page: